 Other Uses of Gingko

 Extracts of Gingko biloba are also used for illnesses like Alzheimer’s, headache, vertigo, and to individuals with poor blood circulation.
 It is also used for mental disorders like lack of concentration, Lyme disease, and depression.
-Some gingko biloba products are also used for eye problems like glaucoma, and diabetic eye disease.
-Moreover, as early as 2600 BC, gingko biloba has been used for treating asthma and bronchitis.
+Some ginkgo biloba products are also used for eye problems like glaucoma, and diabetic eye disease.
+Moreover, as early as 2600 BC, ginkgo biloba has been used for treating asthma and bronchitis.

 Risks in Taking Ginkgo